2017 Physician Payment Advocacy Highlights

 AMA, CPT Coding, RUC, and Medicare Payment Policies for Hematology-Specific Services

-Finally, ASH joined the Cognitive Care Alliance which was established to ensure that evaluation and management (E&M) service code definitions and valuations accurately reflect the intensity of the cognitive work performed.
+ASH continues to be actively involved in the Cognitive Care Alliance, which was established to ensure that evaluation and management (E&M) service code definitions and valuations accurately reflect the intensity of the cognitive work performed.
 ASH staff participated in meetings on Capitol Hill to ask key policy makers to contact the Centers for Medicare & Medicaid Services (CMS) and urge them to conduct the research necessary to study the outpatient E&M codes.
-The existing E&M codes do not properly describe the work performed by physicians who primarily treat chronically ill patients, including hematologists.
+The existing E&M codes do not properly describe the work performed by physicians, including hematologists, who primarily treat chronically ill patients.
 ASH is hopeful that a CMS-commissioned study will determine what improvements could be made to the description of work and documentation requirements so that new codes could be added that better describe the services provided by hematologists.

 Medicare Contractor Advisory Committee Meeting